Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Conclusions

 \section{Conclusions}

-In summary, we have investigated the ground-state properties, excitation spectra and rotational dynamic behaviors of quasi-2D two-component BECs with Raman-induced SOC and Rydberg interactions.
-We show that in the absence of Raman coupling (i.e., for the case of Rashba SOC) the ground state of the system sustains a mirror symmetric supersolid phase with skyrmion-antiskyrmion lattice pair.
-Whereas the Raman-induced SOC can lead to the formation of a novel chiral supersolid phase with a helical antiskyrmion lattice in two-component BECs with balanced Rydberg interactions in a harmonic trap.
+In summary, we have investigated the ground-state properties and rotational dynamic behaviors of quasi-2D two-component BECs with Raman-induced SOC and Rydberg interactions.
+We show that the Raman-induced SOC can lead to the formation of a novel chiral supersolid phase with a helical antiskyrmion lattice in two-component BECs with balanced Rydberg interactions in a harmonic trap.
 We present two ground-state phase diagrams in which one is spanned by the Rydberg interaction strength and the SOC strength, and another is with respect to the Rydberg interaction strength and the Raman coupling strength.
-The system exhibits a rich variety of quantum phases besides the mirror symmetric supersolid phase and the chiral supersolid phase, such as stripe supersolid phase, toroidal stripe phase with a central Anderson-Toulouse coreless vortex, checkerboard supersolid phase, and standing-wave supersolid phase, which can be achieved by adjusting the Rydberg interaction strength, the Raman coupling strength, or the SOC strength.
+This system exhibits a rich variety of exotic quantum phases, including half-quantum vortex phase, stripe supersolid phase, chiral supersolid phase, standing-wave supersolid phase, toroidal stripe phase with a central Anderson-Toulouse vortex, mirror-symmetric supersolid phase, and checkerboard supersolid phase.
+These quantum phases can be achieved by adjusting the Rydberg interaction strength, the Raman coupling strength, or the SOC strength.
+Particularly, the latter three quantum phases have not been reported elsewhere.
 In addition, both rotation and in-plane quadrupole magnetic field can break the chiral supersolid phase and make the ground-state structure develop towards a miscible phase.
+Furthermore, we have discussed the rotating dynamics of Rydberg-dressed BECs with Raman-induced SOC in a harmonic trap by using a phenomenological dissipation model.
+We find that when the initial state is a chiral supersolid phase the rotating system supports dissipative continuous time crystals.
+This system is theoretically feasible and can be attained in principle.
+With the on-going development of cold-atom experimental techniques, the system may be achieved in the future and these novel quantum phases and dynamic properties are expected to be tested and observed in experiments.
+These findings in the present work enrich our new knowledge and insight for the peculiar matter states such as supersolid, superfluid, and time crystal in cold atom physics and condensed matter physics.